 There are several symptoms caused by gum disease that you could experience, depending on how severe the condition is.
 Some of these include:

-At Friedland Family Dentistry, we offer multiple different gum disease treatment options depending on what we find during your checkup.
+At Friedland Family Dentistry of Pembroke Pines, we offer multiple different gum disease treatment options depending on what we find during your checkup.
 They can be combined or used separately to help fight off the symptoms that you’re experiencing.

 We may suggest antibiotic therapy in addition to a deep cleaning in order to control the number of harmful oral bacteria present in your mouth and give your gums a chance to heal.
 The antibiotics can be administered in pill or topical form depending on your needs.